Dash Cam With GPS and Speed Recording

 1. Every Location A Company Driver Stopped

-Knowing the addresses a driver arrived and departed from as well as how long the duration of each stop not only helps a business account for what a driver is doing while in the field, but can also help a company in terms of improving routing that can directly enhance customer service.
+Knowing the addresses a driver arrived and departed from as well as how long the duration of each stop not only helps a business account for what a driver is doing while in the field but can also help a company in terms of improving routing that can directly enhance customer service.

 2. How Fast An Employee Is Driving

-Excessive speeding is an easy way to burn through fuel, but speeding can also be a liability for a number of other reasons.
-If a driver frequently engages in the behavior of speeding they put more wear-and-tear on a vehicle, increase the odds of becoming involved in a motor vehicle accident and more.
-Dash cams that record speed such as the DriveProof DP-210 dash cam system were designed not only to provide instant access to how fast a company driver is moving, but the unit can also provide detailed front and rear camera angles to determine if speeding resulted in a vehicle accident in a company vehicle.
+Excessive speeding is an easy way to burn fuel, but speeding can also be a liability for a number of other reasons.
+If a driver frequently engages in the behavior of speeding they put more wear-and-tear on a vehicle, increase the odds of becoming involved in a motor vehicle accident, and more.
+Dash cams that record speed such as the DriveProof DP-210 dash cam system was designed not only to provide instant access to how fast a company driver is moving, but the unit can also provide detailed front and rear camera angles to determine if speeding resulted in a vehicle accident in a company vehicle.